celo-org/docs/blog/10-01-2023-create-an-escrow-nft-platform-on-celo-with-python/10-01-2023-create-an-escrow-nft-platform-on-celo-with-python.md

 ---
-title: Create an Escrow NFT Platform on Celo with Python.
+title: Create an Escrow NFT Platform on Celo with Python
 description: Learn how to create an escrow NFT platform on Celo with Eth-Brownie Python.
 authors:
   - name: Abiyyu Yafu